adrianbacceli/Knowledge_Management/content/01_Infrastructure/Cloud/Google Cloud/Security/Toolbox/Google Mandiant Platform.md

 ### Mandiant Breach Analytics for Chronicle

-Identifies and responds to active breaches using Mandiant’s [[Indicators of Compromise (IOCs) and Frameworks|IOC]] intelligence embedded in Chronicle data.
+Identifies and responds to active breaches using Mandiant’s [[Indicators of Compromise (IOCs) and Frameworks|Indicators of Compromise (IOCs) and Frameworks]] intelligence embedded in Chronicle data.

 > [!tip]
 > Useful for real-time breach detection and forensic investigations.